dimashidayat99/Recomposing_Classical_Music_With_GAI/eda/README.md

     <em>Duration Distribution for Both Clef Data.</em>
 </p>

-Majority of the durations used was 8th notes with 35000 count followed by 16th note with around 32500 counts.
+Majority of the duration used is 8th notes with 35000 count followed by 16th note with around 32500 counts.
 The quarter notes is in the third position with 15000 counts.
 Other than the mentioned durations which are whole note, half note, complex note, breve note and 32nd note are the minority durations in the Chopin compoased music.

 # Multivariate Analysis
 ## Bass Clef